jzabroski/Home/Wildcards/README.md

 > that generates different prestates for lookup by executing operations that mutate the name
 > tree.
 Instead, the analysis considered all lookup scenarios (within a bounded scope) that
 > began in states satisfying the given invariants.

+16. Sarfraz Khurshid and Daniel Jackson.
+Exploring the Design of an Intentional Naming Scheme with an Automatic Constraint Analyzer.
+Submitted for publication.
+Available at: http://sdg.lcs.mit.edu/~dnj/publications